 A 2004 National Nursing Home Survey found that nearly 1.5 million elderly Americans live in about 16,000 nursing homes.
 With crowded nursing homes comes an increased potential of harmful infections spreading.
-Because the elderly generally have diminished immune systems and because surgery can sometimes cause more harm than good, the spread of an infection could be disastrous in a nursing home.
+Because the elderly generally have diminished immune systems and surgery can sometimes cause more harm than good, the spread of an infection could be disastrous in a nursing home.
 This article outlines the most common infections found in nursing homes and the ways to prevent and treat them.

-Often, residents who are moved from one home to another or who were just transferred from a hospital are carriers of diseases unknown to their new nursing home.
-The most common nursing home infections are:
+Often, residents who are moved from one home to another or just transferred from a hospital are carriers of diseases unknown to their new nursing home.

 Respiratory infections like pneumonia and influenza

-- Soft-tissue and skin infections
+Soft-tissue and skin infections

-- Norovirus causes dehydration and diarrhea in nursing home patients, which could be fatal if it goes untreated.
+- Norovirus causes dehydration and diarrhea in nursing home patients, which could be fatal if untreated.
 It can be passed from person to person and through food and water, making it difficult to detect an origin and to prevent it.

 Urinary tract infections